 In the above work I was investigating making a photograph that expressed something of the lightness of light.
 I wanted the blue of the sky to appear as a translucent lightness with an expression of depth, rather than a solid opaque, flat blue upon the paper.

 150cm x 150cm x 15cm, wooden frame, plexiglass, Fujitrans, fluorescent lights, 2003

 To-day is another project that culminated from photographing the sky every day.
-It is a combination of the act of photographing - the action of framing the sky - and the notion of the blue sky being no more than an immaterial composition of light.
+It is a combination of the act of photographing - the action of framing the sky - and the notion that the blue sky is no more than an immaterial composition of light.

 Fluorescent strip-lights embedded in the frame project the photographs of the sky into the empty enclosed space.
 The blue light reflected onto the wall in the enclosed space is the essence of the sky distilled from the photograph – the sky reconstituted.